Nigel Gebodh

 Code

-#Display the user query and model responsedisplay_chat_bubble(user_query, sender="user")display_chat_bubble(model_response, sender="model")
+#Display the user query and model response

 Chat Bubble

-User Query
+👤User Query

+Task: Classify the following medical cases into the correct category.
 Choose the most appropriate category from the list provided: Common Cold, Flu, Allergies

 Text: Patient presents with a sudden onset of high fever (102-104°F), accompanied by severe chills, intense muscle aches (myalgia), and a persistent, dry cough.
 The patient reports a severe headache, significant fatigue, and a sore throat.
 Nasal congestion is minimal.
 The patient reports that many people in their workplace have been experiencing similar symptoms recently.

-Reasoning: The patient's symptoms, including high fever, severe chills, intense muscle aches, persistent dry cough, headache, fatigue, and sore throat, are characteristic of the flu (influenza) rather than a common cold or allergies.
+Category: Flu Confidence: High Reasoning: The patient's symptoms, including high fever, severe chills, intense muscle aches, persistent dry cough, headache, fatigue, and sore throat, are characteristic of the flu (influenza) rather than a common cold or allergies.
 The sudden onset of these symptoms and the report of similar cases in the patient's workplace further support the diagnosis of the flu.

 What do we see?